Makuake Advent Calendar 2022の記事の7日目です!

 You can adjust the content displayed on the Radar by editing ./files/radar.json.

-(Originally, I wanted to make it possible to provision the JSON file, but due to frontend build constraints, it seemed difficult...)
+(Originally, I wanted to provision the JSON file, but it seemed difficult due to the frontend build constraints...)

-You can also print the Radar from the Print this radar button in the top-right corner.
+You can also print the Radar from the top right Print this radar.

 Thoughts

-Creating a Radar like this to publicly share the technology stack adopted or evaluated by an organization or team seems like a great initiative.
-It can be used to define the reasons for technology selection, the selection and evaluation process, and to clarify what to invest in as part of a technology portfolio.
+Creating such a Radar to publicly share the technology stack and validated technologies adopted by an organization or team seems like a good initiative.
+It can be useful for defining the reasons for technology selection and the selection/evaluation process, as well as clarifying what to invest in as a technology portfolio.

-As mentioned in www.oreilly.co.jp - Fundamentals of Software Architecture, creating and regularly updating such a Radar as an individual also seems like a good practice.
-Mapping out the technologies you are following might make you realize how narrow your perspective is, though...
+As mentioned in www.oreilly.co.jp - Fundamentals of Software Architecture, I also feel that creating such a Radar as an individual and updating it regularly would be a good endeavor.
+Mapping the technologies I follow might make me realize how narrow my perspective is...